astral-sh/docs/site/uv/guides/package/index.md

 ```

 Set a PyPI token with `--token` or `UV_PUBLISH_TOKEN`, or set a username with `--username` or `UV_PUBLISH_USERNAME` and password with `--password` or `UV_PUBLISH_PASSWORD`.
-For publishing to PyPI from GitHub Actions, you don't need to set any credentials.
+For publishing to PyPI from GitHub Actions or another Trusted Publisher, you don't need to set any credentials.
 Instead, [add a trusted publisher to the PyPI project](https://docs.pypi.org/trusted-publishers/adding-a-publisher/).

 Note